PawseySC/singularity-containers/_episodes/12-singularity-intro.md

 - "Inspect the software environment packaged inside a container"
 - "Run pipelines and other shell expressions inside a container with `bash -c`"
 - "Open an interactive shell inside a container"
+- "Read and write host files from a container"
+- "Copy a file packaged inside an image to the host filesystem"
 keypoints:
 - "Singularity can retrieve Docker/OCI images from compatible registries without using the Docker engine"
 - "`singularity run` executes the action defined by the image publisher"